amirunpri2018/IntelligentEdgeHOL-YOLOv4/README.md

 ARM64 builds of IoT Edge are currently being offered in preview and will eventually go into General Availability.
 We will make use of the ARM64 builds to ensure that we get the best performance out of our IoT Edge solution.

-These builds are provided starting in the [1.0.8 release tag](https://github.com/Azure/azure-iotedge/releases/tag/1.0.8).
-To install the 1.0.8 release of IoT Edge, run the following from a terminal on your Nvidia Jetson device:
+These builds are provided starting in the [1.0.9 release tag](https://github.com/Azure/azure-iotedge/releases/tag/1.0.9).
+To install the 1.0.9 release of IoT Edge, run the following from a terminal on your Nvidia Xavier device:

+> Note: Ensure Docker-CE is installed and _not_ Moby Docker.

 ```
 # You can copy the entire text from this code block and